 I have been blessed to work with so many truly talented individuals.
 I am so grateful to be part of the amazing St. Luke’s family, and confident in the success of our future.

-Kathy Moore, vice president of St. Luke’s Acute Care Division, based in Boise, Idaho.
+Kathy Moore, was formerly vice president of St. Luke’s Acute Care Division, based in Boise, Idaho.